developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to select an omnittrail datarate standard to be used by the WLAN adapter on a Zebra Android device.
 The additional Managed Configuration **Wireless LAN Configuration - Omnitrail Datarate** MUST also be specified to provide the actual datarate to be used.

-- If the value ***abg*** is chosen, then the omnitrail datarate standard will be set for 802.11a, 802.11b, and 802,11g.
+- If the value ***abg*** is chosen, then the omnitrail datarate standard is set for 802.11a, 802.11b, and 802,11g.

-- If the value ***11n*** is chosen, then the omnitrail datarate standard will be set for 802.11n.
+- If the value ***11n*** is chosen, then the omnitrail datarate standard is set for 802.11n.

-- If the value ***11ac*** is chosen, then the omnitrail datarate standard will be set for 802.11a and 802,11c.
+- If the value ***11ac*** is chosen, then the omnitrail datarate standard is set for 802.11a and 802,11c.